Limited spots available — Apply to join the Pilot Family Program →

 QMAK itself requires no extras.
 Many lessons reference films on platforms like Netflix, Disney+, or Amazon Prime—most families already have at least one.
 We have zero affiliate links.
 Every resource is chosen purely because it's the best tool for that lesson.

 Because families shouldn't have to keep paying for their child's development like a streaming service.
 Pay once, have it forever.
-That's the model I'd want as a parent.

 The complete Grade 3 curriculum across all eight libraries.
 No credit card, no time limit.
 It's free so you can experience the full approach before committing.